chum46/AI-Scout-Pro-Basketball/README.md

 <img src="reports/figures/cluster5.png" alt="drawing" width="600"/>

 **4. Prediction Model**
 For the prediction model I ran three logistic regression iterations to predict whether or not a player would be a superstar based on their college statistics.
 Below are the results.
-The balanced locistic regression model performed the best.
+The balanced logistic regression model performed the best.

 <img src="reports/figures/roc_curve.png" alt="drawing" width="600"/>